Katerok27153/blog/content/en/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Студентка ФФМиЕН Российского университета дружбы народов
+role: Student of the FFMiEN of the Peoples' Friendship University of Russia

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Российский университет дружбы народов
+  - name: Peoples' Friendship University of Russia
     url: https://www.rudn.ru/

 # Short bio (displayed in user profile at end of posts)
-bio: Учусь прикладывать информатику в дружбе народов.
+bio: I am learning to apply computer science in the friendship of peoples.

 # Interests to show in About widget
 interests:
   - K-Pop
-  - Программирование
+  - Programming
-  - Танцы
+  - Dances
-  - Картины по номерам
+  - Paintings by numbers
-  - Баскетбол
+  - Basketball

 # Education to show in About widget
 education:
   courses:
-    - course : Среднее общее образование. МБОУ Лицей №40.
+    - course : Secondary general education.
+MBOU Lyceum №40.

 # Skills